 If you start to see buds distorting, remove any buds showing symptoms.

-There are natural predators such as pirate bugs and other beneficial insects, that can help in the battle.
-If you see your thrips are being preyed upon, do not use an insecticide or you will kill the predators, too.
+Natural predators, such as pirate bugs and other beneficial insects, can help in the battle.
+If you see thrips are being preyed upon, do not use an insecticide or you will kill the predators, too.

 Thrips are difficult to control with pesticides, and results are often best achieved using a variety of methods: horticultural oils, insecticidal soaps, and proper horticultural practices for growing and maintaining rose bushes.